tourmalinelabs/iOSTLKitExample/README.md

 file extension from `.m` to `.mm` or add a new empty `c++` file to the project.

+It may happen as well, depending on your project that `-lm -all_load -ObjC` flags cause duplicated symbols or similar linking errors.
+In this case just try to replace `-lm -all_load -ObjC` with `-force_load TLKit.framework/Versions/A/TLKit`

 ## Configure Background Modes

 Under `Capabilities > Background Modes` check the box next to